tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.learn.LinearRegressor.md

       input_fn: If `use_deprecated_input_fn` is true, then a function that given `Tensor` of `Example` strings, parses it into features that are then passed to the model.
-Otherwise, a function that takes no argument and returns a tuple of (features, targets), where features is a dict of string key to `Tensor` and targets is a `Tensor` that's currently not used (and so can be `None`).
+Otherwise, a function that takes no argument and returns a tuple of (features, labels), where features is a dict of string key to `Tensor` and labels is a `Tensor` that's currently not used (and so can be `None`).
       input_feature_key: Only used if `use_deprecated_input_fn` is false.
 String key into the features dict returned by `input_fn` that corresponds to a